zachcarlson/InsuranceDatabase/README.md

     - `pandas`
     - `ipython-sql`
     - `mysqlclient`

-## How to Execute Code:
+## How to Execute Notebook:

 **A local database instance must be created in order to execute this Jupyter Notebook.
-Replace the connection string in the appropriate cell with your database and login information.**  All of the code in this project needs to be opened in a Jupyter notebook environment.
+Replace the connection string in the appropriate cell with your database and login information.
+(See Database Setup)**  All of the code in this project needs to be opened in a Jupyter notebook environment.
 We recommend using [Anaconda](https://www.anaconda.com/products/individual).
 Additionally, this code can be run in Google Colab or your preferred Python coding environment, assuming folder organization remains unchanged.

+## Database Setup:

+1. Create a Heroku app with a ClearDB plugin by following this [tutorial](https://youtu.be/aEm0BN493sU).
+This tutorial will walk you through setting up your Heroku app, attaching a ClearDB plugin, and accessing the database through MySQL Workbench.
+You will be required to add your credit card information, however, if you select the "free" ClearDB tier, **you will not be charged.**  Due to the size of our database, we used the "punch" ClearDB tier.
+2. After logging into MySQL Workbench, click `File > Open SQL Script` and open `create_tables.sql`.
+Select all the text and click the lightning icon to run the selection.
+3. After creating the tables, click `File > Open SQL Script` and open `insert_data.sql`.
+Select all the text and click the lightning icon to run the selection.

+**NOTE**:  With the free tier of ClearDB you have at most 3,600 queries/hour and a maximum storage space of 1MB.
+If you use a truncated version of this data (i.e. 10 rows), you can still replicate it.
+However, if you want to use the entire dataset provided, you will need to pay for the "punch" tier.
+If you run into issues accessing the database or running queries, you most likely have reached the query or storage capacity cap.

+4. After all the data has been uploaded, open the Jupyter Notebook.
+5. Replace the connection string with the connection string for your MySQL Workbench database.  (**NOTE**: If you are creating your own public Github repo, make sure to never commit changes where your connection string is visible.
+If you're worried about accidentally commiting the connection string, set your Github repo to private.)
+6. Run the Notebook to produce visualizations.

 ## Known Limitations of Project: